mozilla/mig/doc/concepts.rst

 .. sectnum::
 .. contents:: Table of Contents

-MIG is a platform to perform remote forensic on endpoints.
-It is composed of:
+MIG is a platform to perform investigative surgery on remote endpoints.
+It enables investigators to obtain information from large numbers of systems in parallel, thus accelerating investigation of incidents.

+Besides scalability, MIG is designed to provide strong security primitives:

+* **Access control** is ensured by requiring GPG signatures on all actions.
+Sensitive actions can also request signatures from multiple investigators.
+An attacker who takes over the central server will be able to read non-sensitive data, but will not be able to send actions to agents.
+The GPG keys are securely kept by their investigators.
+* **Privacy** is respected by never retrieving raw data from endpoints.
+When MIG is ran on laptops or phones, end-users can request reports on the operations performed on their devices.
+The 2-man-rule for sensitive actions also protect from rogue investigators invading privacy.
+* **Reliability** is built in.
+No component is critical.
+If an agent crashes, it will attempt to recover and reconnect to the platform indefinitely.
+If the platform crashes, a new platform can be rebuilt rapidly without backups.

+MIG privileges a model where requesting information from endpoints is fast and simple.
+It does not attempt to record everything all the time.
+Instead, it assumes that when an information will be needed, it will be easy to retrieve it.

+It's an army of Sherlock Holmes, ready to interrogate your network within milliseconds.

+Terminology:

+* **Investigators**: humans who use clients to investigate things on agents
-* Agent: a program that runs on endpoints and receives commands to run locally from the MIG platform.
-Commands are ran by agents using modules, such as 'filechecker'.
+* **Agent**: a small program that runs on a remote endpoint.
+It receives commands from the scheduler through the relays, execute those commands using modules, and sends the results back to the relays.
+* **Module**: single feature Go program that does stuff, like inspecting a file system, listing connected IP addresses, creating user accounts or adding firewall rules
-* Scheduler: a router and processor that receives orders and forward them to agents
+* **Scheduler**: a messenging daemon that routes actions and commands to and from agents.
-* API: an interface to the MIG platform used by investigators
-* Clients: clients are used by investigators to interact with the MIG platform via the API
-* Queue: a message queueing daemon that passes messages between the scheduler and the agents
+* **Relay**: a RabbitMQ server that queues messages between schedulers and agents.
-* Database: a storage backend used by the scheduler and the api
+* **Database**: a storage backend used by the scheduler and the api
-* Investigators: humans who use clients to investigate things on agents
+* **API**: a REST api that exposes the MIG platform to clients
+* **Client**: a program used by an investigator to interface with MIG (like the MIG Console, or the action generator)

 An investigator uses a client (such as the MIG Console) to communicate with the API.
 The API interfaces with the Database and the Scheduler.